-We are proud to provide a number of surgical procedures for dogs and cats in the Sechelt area to address their healthcare needs.
+We provide a number of surgical procedures for dogs and cats in the Sechelt area to address their healthcare needs.

-We are committed to always keeping you fully informed about why we are recommending a surgical procedure and what care you will need to provide for your pet once they return home.
+We keep you informed about why we are recommending a surgical procedure and what care you will need to provide for your pet once they return home.
 We practice stringent surgical protocols at our clinic.

 At Eagle Ridge Veterinary Hospital, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.

 Our Sechelt vets routinely perform the following elective and non-elective surgeries:

 For pets suffering from ear, nose, and throat disorders, we offer soft tissue surgical procedures.

 These procedures are also available for hepatic, urogenital, oncological, cardiothoracic, gastrointestinal, and skin disorders.